ivan01-tech/frontend_developer_test/README.md

 The project was bootstrapped using `Vite`.

-In a bash terminal run clone the project
+In a bash terminal  clone the project

 ```bash
 git clone https://github.com/ivan01-tech/frontend_developer_test.git